Dr Helen Damon

 Helen is interested in qualitative methodologies, particularly (constructivist) grounded theory, and in issues of quality in qualitative research.
-In terms of research foci, She is particularly interested in: clinicians’ and clients’ use of touch, the body, and non-verbal communication in the context of the therapeutic relationship; clinicians’ ethical decision-making process; the impact of social discourses, particularly those relating to gender and sexuality, on the therapeutic relationship; death, bereavement and illness; how aspects of psychological theory and clinical practice may be applied to training and practice in “other” professions, such as teaching; work with children, young people and families; and the use of metaphor, play and the creative arts in therapeutic practice.
+In terms of research foci, she is particularly interested in: clinicians’ and clients’ use of touch, the body, and non-verbal communication in the context of the therapeutic relationship; clinicians’ ethical decision-making process; the impact of social discourses, particularly those relating to gender and sexuality, on the therapeutic relationship; death and dying, bereavement and illness; how aspects of psychological theory and clinical practice may be applied to training and practice in “other” professions, such as teaching; work with children, young people and families; and the use of metaphor, play and the creative arts in therapeutic practice.

 - How do Counselling Psychologists make decisions about touching their client?
 British Psychological Society Division of Counselling Psychology Annual Conference, Newcastle, England, 2018.

 - Damon, H. M. (2017).
 How do Counselling Psychologists decide whether to touch clients?
 Poster session presented at the British Psychological Society Division of Counselling Psychology Annual Conference, Stratford-Upon-Avon, England